Koala633/hostbase/README.md

 ```
 WARNING: you have to start with the network scan --> discover the network

-Network-manager CAN CAUSE TROUBLE with hostapd so in the same time we are doing the network scan we stop it.
+Network-manager CAN CAUSE TROUBLE with hostapd so you need to disable/stop it.

-Don't forget to leave the programe by ctrl+c on the main hostbase terminal.
+Don't forget to leave thostbase with ctrl+c on the main hostbase terminal.

 Leaving the program by ctrl+c, files are cleaned and network manager is restarted so if you want to do some other test without make a network scan each time, just stop network-manager before relaunch hostbase:
 ```bash